-Admissions Checklist for All Programs: ☐ Appoin tment with an Admissions Representative ☐ Comple te Admissions Testing (see program acceptance criteria below) ☐ Comple ted Enrollment Application and paid a non-refundable \$50 Application Fee 0 Medical Assisting pays a non-refundable \$25 Application Fee ☐ Copy of Driver's License (at least 18 years old) or a state issued identification ☐ Official High School Transcripts and/or Official GED Transcripts ripts from all prior colleges/universities attended (if applicable) Official Transcripts required for students requesting transfer credit evaluation I Criminal Background check (must be valid upon start date of the program) Medical Assisting students will need their background completed six weeks prior to their assigned externship.
-The Application on Fee for the Professional Nursing program will be waived for a Taylor College Practical ate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
-Additio nal Requirements for Nursing Programs with a Wait List: Additio □ □ Additio All applicants will participate in a verbal interview with the nursing program director.
+Admiss sions Checklist for All Programs: Appointment with an Admissions Representative □ ( Complete Admissions Testing (see program acceptance criteria below) □ ( Completed Enrollment Application and paid a non-refundable \$50 Application Fee Medical Assisting pays a non-refundable \$25 Application Fee □ ( Copy of Driver's License (at least 18 years old) or a state issued identification Official High School Transcripts and/or Official GED Transcripts Γranscripts from all prior colleges/universities attended (if applicable) Official Transcripts required for students requesting transfer credit evaluation □ Level II Criminal Background check (must be valid upon start date of the program) Medical Assisting students will need their background completed six weeks prior to their assigned externship. m1 A . alteria Profession Described November 2011 and alteria Technic Described plication Fee for the Professional Nursing program will be waived for a Taylor College Practical graduate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
+P Additional Requirements for Nursing Programs with a Wait List: ☐ All applicants will participate in a verbal interview with the nursing program director.
 This interview is scored, and applicants scoring Average or Exceptional will be moved higher on the list than those scoring Below Average.
 This program is expected to have a waiting list.
 Applicants will be considered for admission once all requirements are turned in for the acceptance committee to review.
 One criterion which may put students on the waiting list instead of being immediately accepted is the verbal interview requirement.
 Accepted applicants will be notified and must complete the remainder of any requirements prior to Orientation to be allowed to start classes.
 Accepted applicants who do not complete all requirements will be moved to the bottom of the waiting list and another qualified applicant will be chosen.
-In all Requirements for Professional Nursing Bridge Entry Option: Active License to practice as a Licensed Practical Nurse Practical Nurse Education transcripts In all Requirements for Physical Therapist Assistant: Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student).
-Complete 8 Documented observation hours in a Physical Therapy Setting One Typed Essay; Essay topics will vary per student Acceptance Cr iteria: s a high school diploma, General Equivalency Diploma (GED), or higher education credential • l associate degree or higher) Admissions Testing Medical Assisting: Wonderlic SLE minimum score of 14 or ATI Test of Essential Academic Skills (TEAS) overall minimum score of 41%.
+Additional Requirements for Professional Nursing Bridge Entry Option: □ Active License to practice as a Licensed Practical Nurse □ Practical Nurse Education transcripts A Additional Requirements for Physical Therapist Assistant: ☐ Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student). ☐ Complete 8 Documented observation hours in a Physical Therapy Setting ☐ One Typed Essay; Essay topics will vary per student Accepta nnce Criteria: □ F Possess a high school diploma, General Equivalency Diploma (GED), or higher education credential ( (earned associate degree or higher) □ N Must show aptitude of On-Line Learning □ F Passing Admissions Testing Medical Assisting: Wonderlic SLE minimum score of 14 or ATI Test of Essential Academic Skills (TEAS) overall minimum score of 41%.
 Professional Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 62% (TEAS test cannot be older than 3 years) or Health Education Systems Inc (HESI) score of 75% or Pre-Admission Exam (PAX) score of 118.
-0 Physical Therapist Assistant: Wonderlic SLE minimum score of 20
+Physical Therapist Assistant: Wonderlic SLE minimum score of 20

-- Practical Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 54%, (TEAS test cannot be older than 3 years) or Health Education Systems Inc (HESI) score of 70% or Pre-Admission Exam (PAX) score of 105. - A Taylor College Medical Assisting graduate who graduates with a 3.0 GPA or better, will not be required to take the entrance exam for the Practical Nursing Program. - A Taylor College Practical Nursing graduate who passed the PN-NCLEX and currently has an active Licensed Practical Nurse license will not be required to retake the entrance exam for the Professional Nursing program.
+- Practical Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 54%, (TEAS test cannot be older than 3 years) or Health Education Systems Inc (HESI) score of 70% or Pre-Admission Exam (PAX) score of 105. \\ - \ A Taylor College Medical Assisting graduate who graduates with a 3.0 GPA or better, will not be required to take the entrance exam for the Practical Nursing Program. - \\A Taylor College Practical Nursing graduate who passed the PN-NCLEX and currently has an active Licensed Practical Nurse license will not be required to retake the entrance exam for the Professional Nursing program.